Health Effects of Workers' Home Contamination

 Chemical burns of the mouth and esophagus and fatalities from ingesting caustic substances have occurred in farm families when hazardous substances were improperly used and stored on farms.

-Family members have been exposed when these substances were transported home on clothing of workers manufacturing or using these compounds in the production of insulated wire, plastic products, ion exchange resins, and textiles.
-Family members have been similarly exposed when workers' clothes became contaminated during marine electrical work, transformer maintenance, municipal sewage treatment, rail transportation, wood treatment, and application of herbicides.
+Family members have been exposed when these substances were transported home on the clothing of workers manufacturing or using these compounds in the production of insulated wire, plastic products, ion exchange resins, and textiles.
+Family members have been similarly exposed when workers' clothes became contaminated during marine electrical work, transformer maintenance, municipal sewage treatment, rail transportation, wood treatment, and the application of herbicides.

-Family members have developed various neurological effects as a result of being exposed to mercury carried home on clothing of workers engaged in mining, thermometer manufacture, and cottage-industry gold extraction,
+Family members have developed various neurological effects as a result of being exposed to mercury carried home on the clothing of workers engaged in mining, thermometer manufacture, and cottage-industry gold extraction,

-Abnormal development from estrogenic substances
+Abnormal development from estrogenic substances.